thomascong121/SocialDistance/README.md

 # SocialDistance
-Keeping safe social distance is considered as an effective way of avoiding spreading of coronavirus.
+Keeping safe social distance is considered an effective way to avoid the spreading of coronavirus.
 Our SocialDistance module is a lightweight package, which provides a deep learning method for monitoring safe social distance.

 # Demo
 [Watch the demo video](https://www.youtube.com/watch?v=1s46BJJj6rw&t=5s)